apoklyak/datadocs-web/README.md

-# Instructions for local/development environment
+# Instructions for Local Development

 1. Install [Docker](https://docs.docker.com/install/) on your local machine and make sure you can run `docker-compose` via the command line.